-The last time I was in Majorca I was 10 years old and was there with my parents and siblings.
+The last time I was in Majorca was in 1966.
+I was 10 years old and was there with my parents and three siblings.
 If someone had told me then that I would one day retire to Spain with my husband, I would have said, “No way!”
 The idea would have been so implausible for this American.

 The app has both short and long meditations, chants, podcasts, dharma talks, stories for children, songs, poems, short films, a bell of mindfulness and much more.
 You can spend weeks exploring all the different sections of the app.
 Here is the link: https://plumvillage.app/